Homemade Cookies...Made Out of M&Ms

 - To achieve a crunchier cookie, bake each batch for the whole 12 minutes.
 You can also leave them on the baking sheet for a couple of minutes to further brown the bottom of the cookies.

 - If you would like to make a smaller batch of cookies or prepare the dough ahead of time to use at a later date, you can store this recipe in an airtight container in the freezer for up to 3 months.
-When ready to use, simply place the container in the refrigerator for a few hours to allow the dough to completely thaw.
+When ready to use, simply place the container in the refrigerator for a few hours to allow the dough to thaw completely.

 © 2012 Alissa Roberts